learnbyexample/Command-line-text-processing/README.md

 ## <a name="exercises"></a>exercises

-Check out [exercises](./exercises) directory to solve practice questions, right from the command line itself
+Check out [exercises](./exercises) directory to solve practice questions, right from the command line itself.

 As of now, only `grep` exercises has been added.
-Stay tuned for more

 <br>